alpha-yadav/DSA/readme.md

 Start with the basics, practice consistently, and gradually work your way up to more complex algorithms.
 It's a journey, so be patient and persistent!

+#  A sample algorithmic problem
+Here are a few algorithmic problem examples, ranging in difficulty:

+**Easy:**

+**Problem:**  Find the maximum value in an array of integers.

+**Input:** An array of integers (e.g., `[3, 1, 4, 1, 5, 9, 2, 6, 5, 3]`)

+**Output:** The maximum integer in the array (e.g., `9`)

+**Solution (Conceptual):** Iterate through the array, keeping track of the largest value encountered so far.
+Initialize the largest value to the first element of the array.
+For each subsequent element, if it's larger than the current largest, update the largest value.

+**Medium:**

+**Problem:**  Reverse a linked list.

+**Input:** A singly linked list (you'll need a Node class definition:  `class Node: def __init__(self, data): self.data = data; self.next = None;`)

+**Output:** The same linked list with its nodes in reversed order.

+**Solution (Conceptual):**  Iterative approach: Use three pointers:  `prev`, `curr`, and `next`.  `prev` starts as `None`, `curr` starts at the head of the list.
+In each iteration, `next` points to `curr.next`, then `curr.next` is set to `prev`, then `prev` becomes `curr`, and `curr` becomes `next`.
+This continues until `curr` is `None`.

+**Hard:**

+**Problem:**  Find the shortest path between two nodes in a weighted graph using Dijkstra's algorithm.

+**Input:**  A graph represented as an adjacency matrix or adjacency list, with weights assigned to each edge, and the source and destination node IDs.

+**Output:** The shortest path (sequence of nodes) and its total weight.

+**Solution (Conceptual):**  Dijkstra's algorithm uses a priority queue to explore nodes in order of increasing distance from the source.
+It maintains a distance array to track the shortest distance found so far to each node.
+The algorithm iteratively selects the node with the smallest distance from the priority queue, updates the distances of its neighbors, and adds them to the priority queue.

+These examples demonstrate a range of complexity.
+The "easy" problem is suitable for beginners, while the "hard" problem requires a good understanding of graph algorithms and data structures.
+The "medium" problem sits in between.
+You can find many more problems and their solutions online on platforms like LeetCode, HackerRank, and Codewars.
+Remember to choose problems appropriate to your skill level.